-Recently, one of my friends asked for advice on the subject of property, he was looking to buy an environment-friendly apartment.
+Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

-After the conversation, I did additional research on this subject and got to know about green buildings.
+After the conversation, I did additional research on this subject and learned about green buildings.

 Green Buildings

-Green buildings are the ones that focus on eliminating the negative impacts on the environment in their design, construction, or operation and instead create a favorable impact on nature.
+Green buildings are those that focus on eliminating negative environmental impacts in their design, construction, or operation and instead create a positive environmental impact.

 Advantages of Green Buildings

-Green buildings offer a number of benefits over conventional buildings, apart from lowering or eliminating carbon emissions, they also reduce water consumption and provide energy savings.
+Green buildings offer several benefits over conventional buildings, apart from lowering or eliminating carbon emissions, they also reduce water consumption and provide energy savings.

-If managed well, green buildings can generate their own energy and surplus energy can be transferred to the grid for additional income.
+According to the World Green Building Council, green buildings achieve energy savings of 40-50% and water savings of 20-30% compared to conventional buildings, thereby reducing costs.
+If managed well, these buildings can generate their own energy, and surplus energy can be transferred to the grid for additional income.

-Most importantly, a conducive setup like well-ventilated rooms and surrounding with clean air helps the habitants live healthier, happier, and more productive lives.
+Most importantly, a conducive setup, such as well-ventilated rooms and clean air, helps inhabitants live healthier, happier, and more productive lives.

 Why do we need green buildings?

-As countries push towards net-zero emissions targets, construction and real estate development have come into the sustainability ambit.
+As countries push towards net-zero emissions targets, construction and real estate development have come within the ambit of sustainability.

-Moreover, home buyers like my friend have become conscious of environment-friendly homes and have started demanding that from their developers and building contractors.
+Moreover, home buyers like my friend have become aware of environmentally friendly homes and are now demanding them from developers and building contractors.

-Whether the building is to be used for residential purposes or non-residential purposes (office, school, hospital, community center, etc) the place would need
+Whether the building is to be used for residential purposes or non-residential purposes (office, school, hospital, community centre, etc), the place would need

 - resources for construction and building